akhodakivskiy/VimFx/documentation/options.md

 ### `pattern_attrs`

-A space-separated list of attributes that the previous/next page patterns should be matched against.
+A space-separated list of attributes that the [“Previous”/“Next” link patterns] should be matched against.

+[“Previous”/“Next” link patterns]: #previousnext-link-patterns

 ### `hints_toggle_in_tab`